Friday, January 11, 2013

 The ways the nations have been desensitized slowly (methodically) over the years, which could be expounded upon further, but suffice it to say that sexual perversions, immorality, violence, drugs (especially pharmaceutical), guns and particularly witchcraft, have increased.

 It has become like the snowball that is rolled down a cliff, slowly building in momentum and force.
-From movies, music videos, sporting events, video games, television, magazines, store checkout stands, and the internet with its pornography and vast sites on the occult, weaponry etc, people are inundated with every form of imagery, as an invitation to debauchery and violence.
+From movies, music videos, sporting events, video games, television, magazines, store checkout stands, and the internet with its pornography and vast sites on the occult, weaponry etc., people are inundated with every form of imagery, as an invitation to debauchery and violence.

-Hopefully, I have established the fact that normal emotional reactions are either discouraged today (critiqued) or emotions are depended upon to manipulate and control (form of witchcraft).
+Hopefully, I have established the fact that normal emotional reactions are either discouraged today (critiqued) or emotions are depended upon to manipulate and control (a form of witchcraft).
 How often do we hear people being told to ‘quit the drama’, or a person is called a ‘drama queen’ (not gender specific at times, but usually (not always) directed at women).

 Or, how often (not always) is a pastor or evangelist praying over you and you hear, “Here it comes, here it comes…the Holy Spirit is coming upon you” (the Holy Spirit of the Most High is not an ‘it’), or “Did you feel anything when you received your healing?”
 (Is that in scripture?)